swan-cern/jupyter-images/README.md

 2. Share the repository URL with your collaborators.

-3. Your collaborators can create the environment with the following command:
+3. Your collaborators can build the environment with the following command:
     ```bash
     makenv --name <NAME> --req <REPOSITORY_URL>
     ```

+4. Your collaborators can also update the environment by adding, updating or removing packages from the requirements.txt file and pushing the changes to the repository.
+An **username** and **access token** may be **required**.

+5. Later, the `--clear` flag can be used for rebuilding the environment.